Scholarship-Auditions/Director-Letters/README.md

 This is a web application for managing and viewing director's letters.

+## Data storage overview

+- **Letters**: Uploaded `.docx` files are converted to HTML and stored in an S3 bucket managed by Amplify Storage (`letterBucket`).
+A signed download URL is returned by the API for each letter.
+The rendered HTML is also persisted in Postgres for searchability.
+- **Dropdown data**: Writers, recipients, and categories continue to live in Postgres tables (`letterwriters`, `letterrecipients`, `lettercategories`).

 ## Running the Project Locally

 To run this project locally, follow these steps: